bruceharrison1984/imagekit-react-hook/README.md

 [![npm](https://img.shields.io/npm/v/imagekit-react-hook?color=orange)](https://www.npmjs.com/package/imagekit-react-hook)

 This is a simple hook wrapper around the ImageKit.io javascript library.
 It allows for easy usage of client-side uploads, as well as generating signed URLs for private images.

-This is a very direct, non-opinionated wrapper, so the original ImageKit.io documentation should be referred to for method usage.
+This is a straight-forward, non-opinionated wrapper, so [the original ImageKit.io documentation](https://github.com/imagekit-developer/imagekit-javascript) should be referred to for method usage.

 ## Usage